Overview

 Researchers trying to understand the cause of Alzheimer's disease are focused on the role of two proteins:

 - Tangles.
 Tau proteins play a part in a brain cell's internal support and transport system to carry nutrients and other essential materials.
-In Alzheimer's disease, tau proteins change shape and organize into structures called neurofibrillary tangles.
+In Alzheimer's disease, tau proteins change mshape and organize into structures called neurofibrillary tangles.
 The tangles disrupt the transport system and cause damage to cells.

 Risk factors